top of page

 I listen, follow directions, trusted and did what was expected without question, I am brave, I fully committed, my hammer didn’t shiver, I am strong, I am a man, a son that he can be proud of.

 Even before a complete hand-off, Daddy begins with this prepared judgmental talk.
-His tone is aggressive because in tote he carries his earlier annoyance for feeling belittled.
+His tone is aggressive because in tote he still carries his earlier annoyance for feeling belittled.

 Essentially, he says “do this” followed up with “why did you do that?!?!?” to “don’t do what I told you!!!!”
 Going on with a list of what-ifs and how I should never trust anyone.